 My newest book, Neurofunctional Prudence and Morality: A Philosophical Theory (forthcoming with Routledge), outlines a unified theory of prudence, morality, and justice which reduces all moral and political norms to norms of prudence, arguing in turn that a wide variety of recent findings in behavioral neuroscience support the account.
 The revised version of Rightness as Fairness the book defends also resolves a variety of critical concerns raised to my first book.
 Finally, in two recent articles, I have also argued that Rightness as Fairness has important implications for reducing group polarization and for solving the 'alignment problem' in programming ethical A.I.: the problem of ensuring that machines behave in ways that align with human values and expectations.

-My second major research program stems from my dissertation, A Non-Ideal Theory of Justice.
+My second major research program stems from my 2008 dissertation, A Non-Ideal Theory of Justice.
 In two recent articles (Arvan 2019, 2014), I argue that social-political philosophers of diverse backgrounds (not only Rawlsians) should utilize a variant of John Rawls’ original position—a Nonideal Original Position—to determine what justice requires in a non-ideal world.
 My work contends that the Nonideal Original Position can be adapted to many different domains, such as injustices in modern democracies, illiberal/nondemocratic regimes, and failed states, in order to derive principles of justice for each domain—in ways that can index principles of nonideal justice to different social-political frameworks.
 In coming years, my aim will be to publish a book, Justice in an Unjust World, that will provide a nonideal theory of justice for a variety of different social and political conditions, and unify the account with my deeper theory of prudence and morality.